geekygirldawn/governance-1/goals.md

 ## Keep TODO resources current and easy to navigate

-Maintain and improve TODO GH's repositories so information stays accurate, up to date, and easy to find and reuse
+Maintain and improve TODO Group's GitHub repositories so information stays accurate, up to date, and easy to find and reuse

 **The Steering Committee is committed to:**